Buying real estate in Slovenia?

 Sources: OECD Economic Surveys: Slovenia 2024, The 2023 Annual Report, Properstar

-5) Property values in Dolenjska will rise due to improved infrastructure and accessibility
+5) Property values in Dolenjska will rise as better infrastructure improves accessibility

-The Dolenjska region is becoming a hot spot for property buyers, thanks to major infrastructure upgrades.
+The Dolenjska region is becoming a hotspot for property buyers due to major infrastructure upgrades.

 Buying real estate is a significant investment.
 Don't rely solely on your intuition.
 Gather the right information to make the best decision.